gb-it/codejam-cap-nodejs/exercises/03/readme.md

 ## Steps

 After completing these steps you'll have a slightly more complex OData service, with a second entity that is related to the first.
+It will also be backed by an actual persistence layer, provided by SQLite.

 ### Add a new Authors entity to the model